We're here to help

 What if I need to cancel or reschedule my initial consultation?

 To respect our provider’s time, we request that you cancel or reschedule your meeting at least 24 hours in advance.
-If you cancel your intake call and do not want to reschedule, please email [email protected] to get your refund processed.
-Cancellations within 24 hours of the appointment will not be refunded.
+If you cancel your intake call and do not want to reschedule, please email [email protected], and we’ll process your refund.
+Cancellations within 24 hours will be charged $30.